XxAcielxX/arch-plasma-install/README.md

-openssh | Secure Shell access server. qbittorrent | A BitTorrent Client based on Qt. audacious | Qt based music player. wget | Wget is a free utility for non-interactive download of files from the Web. * screen | Is a full-screen window manager that multiplexes a physical terminal between several processes, typically interactive shells. git | Github command-line utility tools. (needed to access the AUR) * neofetch | Neofetch is a command-line system information tool. cups | Printer service
+openssh | Secure Shell access server. qbittorrent | A BitTorrent Client based on Qt. audacious | Qt based music player. wget\* | Wget is a free utility for non-interactive download of files from the Web. screen | Is a full-screen window manager that multiplexes a physical terminal between several processes, typically interactive shells. git\*| Github command-line utility tools. (needed to access the AUR) fastfetch | Fastfetch is a command-line system information tool, that is the sucessor to NeoFetch. cups\*| Printer service

-* - These are some of the more important packages, which a lot of programs tend to use.
+> \* - These are some of the more important packages, which a lot of programs tend to use.
 They're optional but it is highly recommended to install both of them.

 ### Enable OpenSSH daemon and CUPS printer service
 ```